 4. Unplanned hospital admissions: Review the use of medicines most commonly associated with unplanned hospital admissions and readmissions through audit and individual patient reviews.
 Put in place changes to reduce the prescribing of these medicines to high-risk patient groups.

-5. Management of medicines at discharge from hospital: To reconcile medicines following discharge from hospitals, intermediate care, and into care homes, including identifying and rectifying unexplained changes and working with patients and community pharmacists to ensure patients receive the medicines they need post discharge.
+5. Management of medicines at discharge from hospital: To reconcile medicines following discharge from hospitals, intermediate care, and into care homes, including identifying and rectifying unexplained changes and working with patients and community pharmacists to ensure patients receive the medicines they need post-discharge.

-6. Medicine information to practice staff and patients: Answer relevant medicine-related enquiries from GPs, other network staff, other healthcare teams (e.g., community pharmacy) and patients with queries about medicines.
+6. Medicine information to practice staff and patients: Answer relevant medicine-related enquiries from GPs, other network staff, other healthcare teams (e.g., community pharmacy), and patients with queries about medicines.
 Suggesting and recommending solutions.
-Providing follow up for patients to monitor the effect of any changes.
+Providing follow-up for patients to monitor the effect of any changes.

 8. Repeat prescribing: Manage the repeat prescribing reauthorisation process by reviewing patient requests for repeat prescriptions and reviewing medicines reaching review dates and flagging up those needing a review.

-10. Education and Training: Provide education and training to primary healthcare team on therapeutics and medicines optimisation.
+10. Education and Training: Provide education and training to the primary healthcare team on therapeutics and medicines optimisation.

 11. Public health: To support public health campaigns.
 To provide specialist knowledge on all public health programs available to the general public.